-The members of the Governance and Nominating Committee are Mr. Hopper (chair), Mr. Rogers and Mr. Savas, each of whom was a member of the Governance and Nominating Committee for the entirety of fiscal 2011.
+The members of the Governance and Nominating Committee are Mr. Hopper (chair), Mr. Rogers, Mr. Savas and Mr. Godshall.
+Mr. Hopper, Mr. Rogers and Mr. Savas have each been a member of the Governance and Nominating Committee for the entirety of fiscal 2012, and Mr. Godshall has been a member since May 1, 2012.

-The Governance and Nominating Committee met four times during the fiscal year ended June 30, 2011.
+The Governance and Nominating Committee met four times during the fiscal year ended June 30, 2012.